kelvinlee1995/Digitec-v2/README.md

 The script reads the target stock from an excel file and updates the target stock in the ERP system online.

 ## Requirement
+Software needed :
+- Visual Studio Code
+- Python 3

 To run the script you need to install the following packages:
 - selenium == 4.9.1
 - pandas == 2.0.1
 - bs4 == 0.0.1
 - requests == 2.30.0

-You can install them with the following command:
+You can install them with the following command in the terminal:
 ```
 pip install -r requirement/requirements.txt
 ```